 1861, heavy rains and flooding spelled disaster for the pueblo of Los

 Angeles.
-La Placita, the Plaza Church, was pretty much destroyed.
+La Placita, the Plaza Church, was so badly damaged by a leaky roof that its front wall collapsed into the street.
 Penelon was contracted to

 paint the rebuilt church inside and out.
 And paint he did.